Video mode initialization and transition to protected mode

 Return to the setup of the video mode

-The next step is save the current contents of the screen to the heap by calling the save_screen function.
-This function collects all the data which we got in the previous functions (like the rows and columns, and stuff) and stores it in the saved_screen structure, which is defined as:
+The next step is saving the current contents of the screen to the heap by calling the save_screen function.
+This function collects all the data that we got in the previous functions (like rows and columns) and stores it in the saved_screen structure, which is defined as:

 After the contents of the screen is saved, the next step is to collect currently available video modes in the system.
 This job is done by the probe_cards function defined in the arch/x86/boot/video-mode.c.
 It goes over all video_cards and collects the information about them: